 One-dimensional space.
-The total width is taken of the product in metres (or centimetres).
+The total width of the product is taken in metres (or centimetres).

 This is similar to forward space except that it would be the area from above (as in looking at the shelf from above).
 This formula is calculated as follows: [Width * Depth]

 This is calculated as its percentage contribution of the total Profit and Linear Space of the gondola.